TBarnhart2/DnD/content/Campaign Session Plans/Session 1.5.md

 - They are distraught from the death but "we must keep moving"

-The new guy will ask for the info from the book, and will tell them that it's extremely important that they steal one of the pieces from a government laboratory in Skoda (at the Cinderwind College)

 He will hand them a special sending stone with a voice recorded message straight from The Reaper

 ```